kwpeters/VSAirliner/README.md

 3. Close all instances of Visual Studio.
 4. Run the installer: `VSAirliner\bin\Release\VSAirliner.vsix`

+## Adding a New Command

+- In the Solution Explorer, right click on the project and choose Add > New Item...
+- In the Search box, search for "Command"
+- Choose the "Command" C# Item and give it a name starting with "VSAirliner..."

 ## Debugging

 This project is configured to launch Visual Studio when debugging.

-In that instance, I have been assigning the current command to the `Ctrl+Num 0` keyboard shortcut.
+Debugging a new version only seems to work if the extension is not currently installed.

 If you notice that changes are not showing up when debugging this extension, try resetting the experimental instance.
 To do this, run the following shortcut:

 Start menu > Visual Studio 2022 > Reset the Visual Studio 2022 Experimental Instance LTSC 17.2

-## Adding a New Command

-- In the Solution Explorer, right click on the project and choose Add > New Item...
-- In the Search box, search for "Command"
-- Choose the "Command" C# Item and give it a name starting with "VSAirliner..."